Age-optimal Scheduling over Hybrid Channels: Introduction

-In future wireless networks, the sub-6GHz frequency spectrum is insufficient for fulfilling the high throughput demand of emerging real-time applications, even for a single user device.
-For example, the immersive content with 6 degrees of freedom in VR/AR applications must be delivered within 5-20 ms of latency, which requires a high throughput of 400-600 Mbps \cite{qualcomm2018}.
+In future wireless networks, sub-6GHz frequency spectrum is insufficient for fulfilling the high throughput demand of emerging real-time applications such as VR/AR applications, where contents must be delivered within 5-20 ms of latency, requiring a high throughput of 400-600 Mbps \cite{qualcomm2018}.
 To address this challenge, 5G technology utilizes high-frequency millimeter wave (mmWave) bands such as 28/38 GHz, which provide a much higher data rate than sub-6GHz \cite{rappaport2013millimeter}.
-Recently, Verizon and Samsung demonstrated that a throughput of nearly 4Gbps was achieved in their mmWave demo system, using a 28GHz frequency band with 800MHz bandwidth \cite{verizon2018}.
-However, different from sub-6GHz spectrum bands, mmWave channels are highly unreliable due to blocking susceptibility, strong atmospheric absorption, and low penetration.
+Verizon and Samsung demonstrated that a throughput of nearly 4Gbps was achieved in their mmWave demo system, using a 28GHz frequency band with 800MHz bandwidth \cite{verizon2018}.
+However, unlike sub-6GHz spectrum bands, mmWave channels are highly unreliable due to blocking susceptibility, strong atmospheric absorption, and low penetration.
 Real-world smartphone experiments have shown that even obstructions by hands could significantly degrade the mmWave throughput \cite{narayanan2020first}.
 One solution to mitigate this effect is to let sub-6GHz coexist with mmWave to form two \emph{heterogeneous} channels, so that the user equipment can offload data to sub-6GHz when mmWave communications are unfeasible \cite{pi2011introduction,pi2011system,semiari2019integrated,aziz2016architecture}.
 Some work has already been done based on mmWave/sub-6GHz heterogeneous networks \cite{deng2017resource,elshaer2016downlink}.
-However, how to improve information freshness in such hybrid networks has largely been unexplored.
+However, how to improve information freshness in such hybrid networks has remained largely unexplored.